GWLab-UML/Protocols/Molecular_labwork/Calibrate Pipettes.md

 Ambient temperature should be between 15-30ºC and constant during testing.
 ### Materials
-- Enclosed balance that can read to 0.01mg (5 digits)
+- Enclosed balance that can ideally read to 0.01mg (5 digits)
 - Metal weighing tin
 - DI water
 - Pipettes to be tested